 The adult female flea can lay from 10 to 50 eggs a day in ideal weather.
 Fleas tend to prefer warm, somewhat humid weather – 75-95 degrees with 60-85% humidity.
 Considering an adult flea can live up to 60-100 days, a single flea could lay upwards of 2,000 eggs in her lifetime.
 And even if only half of those go on to reproduce... well, you get the picture – lots and lots of fleas!

 "Considering an adult flea can live up to 60-100 days, a single flea could lay upwards of 2000 eggs in her lifetime."

 Now you can understand why "bug bombs" just don't work.
-They only kill the fleas in the adult and larval stage at best.
+They may kill fleas on dogs, but they only kill the fleas in the adult and larval stage at best.
 So all those thousands of eggs and little cocoons are still lurking and waiting for the proper conditions in order to emerge and start the whole population explosion all over again.

 One more detail about our foe the flea: they can spread disease and tapeworms.
 The way the flea feeds is by sticking its pointed little nose into the host and injecting a bit of "saliva" to thin the blood before sucking it.
 This is why so many pets are allergic to flea bites and end up with severe rashes and hot spots.

 What can you do to prevent an infestation of fleas, and how can you treat fleas on dogs and cats?
 Find out in our article, Flea Repellents vs. Flea Treatments for Dogs & Cats.